Shimla: Early British settlements in Simla

-Combermere's successor Earl Dalhousie visited Shimla in the same year.
-After this, the town was under Nawab (King) Kumar Ghosal of Bally, West Bengal, and saw regular visits from the Governors-General and Commanders-in-Chief of British India.
-Several young British officers started visiting the area to socialise with the higher-ups; they were followed by ladies looking for marriage alliances for their relatives.
-Shimla thus became a hill station famous for balls, parties, and other festivities.
-Subsequently, residential schools for pupils from upper-class families were established nearby.

 Early urban development

 By the late 1830s, the city also became a centre for theatre and art exhibitions.
 As the population increased, several bungalows were built and a big bazaar was established in the town.
 The Indian businessmen, mainly from Sood and Parsi communities, arrived in the area to cater to the needs of the growing European population.
 On 9 September 1844, the foundation of the Christ Church was laid.
 Subsequently, several roads were widened and the construction of the Hindustan-Tibet road with a 560 ft tunnel was taken up in 1851–52.
 This tunnel, now known as the Dhalli Tunnel, was started by Major Briggs in 1850 and completed in the winter of 1851–52.
 The 1857 uprising caused a panic among the European residents of the town, but Shimla remained largely unaffected by the rebellion.